 - Recipients will be selected based on their contribution and leadership within Family, Career and Community Leaders of America, as well as the National Technical Honor Society.

-- The $1,000 scholarship is applied directly to the college or university for tuition, room, or board.
+- The $1,000 scholarship is applied directly to the college or university for tuition.
 See application for eligibility and rules.

 National Technical Honor Society Scholarship Winners (2021) - Rebeka Chavez, Texas and Aleece Pickett, Alabama